Ph.D. Graduate Program

-The Department of Earth and Planetary Sciences is a small yet nationally ranked program with opportunities for scholarship in many research areas.
+The Department of Earth and Planetary Sciences is a small yet nationally ranked program with opportunities for scholarship in many research areas that lead to a Ph.D.degree.
 These include mineral physics, crystal chemistry, thermodynamics, seismology and tsunamis, tectonics, seismic tomography, hydrology, sedimentary and isotope geochemistry, radiogenic isotope geochemistry, and sedimentology/stratigraphy, to name a few.

 As a Northwestern graduate student you will join a close-knit, collaborative community.
 You will have the opportunity to explore various subdisciplines through your course and field work, and through conducting research in the department's state-of-the-art analytical facilities, including the Integrated Labs for Earth and Planetary Sciences (ILEPS).
 Due to the intimate size of our department, you will have access to, and work with our internationally renowned faculty, and live in a vibrant community in close proximity to Chicago.